I can't read music!!! Why would I join?

 I am not ready for the stage.
 What else can I do to help?

-Please contact our director, Simone Bernhard
+To arrange for an audition, contact our director, Simone Bernhard